po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

   3. Check the console to see undefined values.

-  4. Run `npm test` to check if all unit test pass.
+  4. Run `npm test` to check if all unit tests pass.

   ## 💡 Hints